-Section 9: Scrutiny & oversight: continuous learning and improvement Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation Accountability and transparency are also integral to a positive complaint handling culture.
-Landlords must Section 9.3 states Humankind will provide service commissioners and regulatory bodies with appropriate information in relation to complaints received, in line with the requirements of that body.
-9.3 report back on wider learning and improvements from complaints to stakeholders, such as residents' panels, staff and relevant committees.
-Yes An overview of complaints and outcomes is also provided within annual reports for residents. panels, stall and relevant committees.
-Learning Loops are circulated to staff and discussed in team meetings.
+Section 9: Scrutiny & oversight: continuous learning and improvement Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 9.3 Accountability and transparency are also integral to a positive complaint handling culture.
+Landlords must report back on wider learning and improvements from complaints to stakeholders, such as residents' panels, staff and relevant committees.
+Yes Section 9.3 states Changes made as a result of feedback will be promoted to people who use our services, and other stakeholders, including within newsletters, information within reception areas, websites, groups, panels and councils of people who use our services.
 9.4 Landlords must appoint a suitably senior lead person as accountable for their complaint handling.
 This person must assess any themes or trends to identify potential systemic issues, serious risks, or policies and procedures that require revision.
-Yes Section 1.5 sets out the roles and responsibilities.
-It states Quality and Performance Sub-Committee of Humankind's Board will provide high level oversight of all Humankind's complaints.
-Senior member of the Quality and Performance Team identifies any themes and trends and reports to the Quality and Performance Sub- Committee 9.5 In addition to this a member of the governing body (or equivalent) must be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
+Yes Section 1.5 states Quality and Performance / Quality and Compliance Teams are responsible for providing quarterly reports on complaints and other feedback, and regular service inspections to ensure our complaints procedure is accessible, the policy is followed, and learning is used to improve our services.
+A member of the Quality and Performance / Quality and Compliance Teams will liaise with the Housing Ombudsman to ensure compliance with the Code.
+9.5 In addition to this a member of the governing body (or equivalent) must be appointed to have lead responsibility for complaints to support a positive complaint handling culture.
 This person is referred to as the Member Responsible for Complaints ('the MRC').
-In progress Section 1.5 confirms the role and responsibilities of the MRC.
-To be confirmed by 28 th June 2024 9.6 The MRC will be responsible for ensuring the governing body receives regular information on complaints that provides insight on the landlord's complaint handling performance.
+Yes Section 1.5 confirms the role and responsibilities of the MRC as a member of the Board.
+9.6 The MRC will be responsible for ensuring the governing body receives regular information on complaints that provides insight on the landlord's complaint handling performance.
 This person must have access to suitable information and staff to perform this role and report on their findings.
-Yes Section 1.5 states Member Responsible for Complaints ('the MRC') is responsible for ensuring the Board receives regular information on complaints that provides insight to the governing body on Humankind's complaint handling of complaints made by Humankind Residents.
+Yes Section 1.5 Roles and responsibilities states Member Responsible for Complaints ('the MRC') is a member of the Board who is responsible for ensuring the Board receives regular information on complaints that provides insight to the governing body on our complaint handling of complaints made by Residents.
+The expectations of the Role are defined by the Housing Ombudsman - a link to the Ombudsman's Expectations for the MRC is included.

-Section 9: Scrutiny & oversight: continuous learning and improvement Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 9.7 As a minimum, the MRC and the governing body (or equivalent) must receive: a) regular updates on the volume, categories and outcomes of complaints, alongside complaint handling performance; b) regular reviews of issues and trends arising from complaint handling; c) regular updates on the outcomes of the Ombudsman's investigations and progress made in complying with orders related to severe maladministration findings; and d) annual complaints performance and service improvement report.
-Yes Section 9 covers Governance, Monitoring and Review.
-Quarterly reports to the Subcommittee and Board provide a summary of complaints which include any learning and improvements.
-If there were any Ombudsman investigations these would be included in the quarterly report.
-The MRC will be confirmed by 28th June and will receive quarterly reports alongside the subcommittee and Board.
-For complaints activity during 2023-24 the Complaints Lead and the Quality and Performance Subcommittee has provided the scrutiny and oversight.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 9.7 As a minimum, the MRC and the governing body (or equivalent) must receive: Yes Section 9.3 states that reports will be shared with our Board which includes the MRC. a) regular updates on the volume, categories and outcomes of complaints, alongside complaint handling performance; b) regular reviews of issues and trends arising from complaint handling; c) regular updates on the outcomes of the Ombudsman's investigations and progress made in complying with orders related to severe maladministration findings; and d) annual complaints performance and service improvement report.
+9.8 Landlords must have a standard objective in relation to complaint handling for all relevant employees or third parties that reflects the need to: Yes Section 1.1 sets out this approach. a) have a collaborative and co-operative approach towards resolving complaints, working with colleagues across teams and departments; b) take collective responsibility for any shortfalls identified through complaints, rather than blaming others; and act within the professional standards for engaging with complaints as set by any relevant professional body.